Table of Contents

 My honest opinion is that the MPK Mini MK2 performs better than almost all other mini MIDI controllers.
 The one negative thing for advanced producers is that the Mini MKII lacks aftertouch on the keys and pads.
 Is this a deal-breaker for beginners?
 Absolutely not.

-The only other mini MIDI controller currently available with aftertouch is the CME Xkey 25, however, it lacks a ton of features that the MPK Mini MK2 has.
+The only other small MIDI controller currently available with aftertouch is the CME Xkey 25, however, it lacks a ton of features that the MPK Mini MK2 has.

 What is aftertouch?
 Aftertouch is the MIDI data that is sent while pressure is applied to the keyboard after the key has been already struck.
 This means while you are holding down the key.